flashrgordon/cryptography/README.md

 # encryption
-python scripts for basic encryption/decryption techniques
+A series of python scripts for basic encryption/decryption techniques

+CLI encryption and decryption of text using a Caesar Cipher, Substitution Cipher, Transposition Cipher, and modified Vigenère Cipher based on user-defined keys.